Blazemeter/taurus/site/dat/docs/Cloud.md

     eu-east: 2
 ```

+If no locations specified for cloud execution, default value from `modules.cloud.default-location` is taken with weight of 1.
 To get the list of all available locations, run `bzt -locations -o modules.cloud.token=<API Key>`.
 The list of available locations is taken from [User API Call](https://a.blazemeter.com/api/latest/user) and may be specific for particular user.
 See `locations` block and `id` option for each location.

 By default, Taurus will calculate machines count for each location based on their limits obtained from *User API Call*.
 To switch to manual machines count just set option `locations-weighted` into `false`.
 Exact numbers of machines for each location will be used in that case: